• Skip to primary navigation

 Despite the strong Antipodean roots, the footwear has serious appeal outside of Australia.
 Bill Clinton wore a pair to his second inauguration, and today they export to 15 different countries.

-• Guys who prioritize comfort; they have this name for a reason.
+• Comfortable; they have this name for a reason.

-• Anyone who prizes versatility; these are worn with everything from shorts to suits down under.
+• Versatility; these are worn with everything from shorts to suits down under.

-• People who like the clean look and one-of-a-kind comfort of wholecut Chelseas.
+• I like the clean look and one-of-a-kind comfort of wholecut Chelseas.

 RMW really takes Chelsea boots to another level.
 They use amazing leather, and above all these are literally some of the most comfortable boots I’ve ever worn.